 The Hon.
 Michael Kirby AC CMG is one of Australia’s – and the world’s – leading advocates for human rights and social justice.
 Until his retirement, he was the longest serving member of the High Court of Australia.
 He is the recipient of the Australian Human Rights Medal, the UNESCO Prize for Human Rights Education and the Gruber Justice Prize.
-The School of Law and Justice’s Michael Kirby Lecture Series is held annually in his honour.
+Southern Cross University's Michael Kirby Lecture Series is held annually in his honour.

 The Hon.
 Andrew Rogers AO QC

 The Hon.
 Andrew Rogers AO QC was a long-serving member of the NSW Supreme Court and received the Order of Australia for services to the judiciary and the law.
-He oversaw the establishment of the School of Law and Justice and was Southern Cross University’s first Chancellor.
-The School of Law and Justice’s The Honourable Andrew Rogers Lecture Series in Private Law and Legal Practice is held annually in his honour.
+He oversaw the establishment of the Law Discipline and was Southern Cross University’s first Chancellor.
+Southern Cross University is proud to present The Honourable Andrew Rogers Lecture Series in Private Law and Legal Practice, held annually in his honour.

 The Hon.
 Justice François Kunc

 The Hon.
 Justice François Kunc sits on the Supreme Court of NSW (Equity Division), is a Past President of the Law and Literature Association of Australia, and is General Editor of The Australian Law Journal.
-He is also deputy chair of the School of Law & Justice’s Law Advisory Committee.
+He is also deputy chair of the Southern Cross University's Law Advisory Committee.

 The Hon.
 Margaret McMurdo AC

 The Hon.
 Margaret McMurdo AC is the former President of the Queensland Court of Appeal – and the first woman in Australia to hold such a position.
-Made a Companion of the Order of Australia in 2007, she currently chairs the Legal Aid Board of Queensland and the School of Law & Justice’s Law Advisory Committee.
+Made a Companion of the Order of Australia in 2007, she currently chairs the Legal Aid Board of Queensland and Southern Cross University’s Law Advisory Committee.

 The Hon.
 Justice Brian Preston